jigonzale04/jigonzale04/README.md

 #### ⭐ Student Feedback — Fall 2025 · Avg.
 4.55–4.67 / 5.0

 > *"He genuinely cares about his students.
-His classes are so engaging — interactive lectures, collaborative group projects, and real-world cases."*
+His classes are so engaging: interactive lectures, collaborative group projects, and real-world cases."*

-> *"Setting the precedence that the ultimate objective is to deliver a solution to real-life stakeholders, rather than merely attaining a high model output — a great approach that benefits every student beyond the classroom."*
+> *"Setting the precedence that the ultimate objective is to deliver a solution to real-life stakeholders, rather than merely attaining a high model output: a great approach that benefits every student beyond the classroom."*

 > *"It was an absolute joy to have Professor Gonzalez.
 I would recommend him to every friend of mine."*